 In this article, our Technology Director, Teemu Tolonen guides you through the newest welding technologies and opens his thoughts regarding the future of welding.
 What does the future of welding look like and what can you expect from the industry?

-Digitalization, green transition, and an increasing lack of skilled workforce challenge the typical manufacturing methods and organizations’ competitive advantage.
+Digitalization, green transition, and an increasing lack of skilled workforce challenge the typical manufacturing methods and organizations’ competitive advantage and also shape the future of welding.
 Furthermore, manufacturers have faced a rapidly emerging trend, the shift from mass production to mass customization.
 Green transition includes, for example, bigger wind towers and wind tower foundation structures that can be built far out to the sea.
 Enabling technologies, such as welding automation solutions, are needed to build these huge giants.
 Digital connectivity and software innovations will in the future enable, for instance, digital shipbuilding and data imports directly from one system to another without a human encounter.

 Newest welding technology

 The biggest challenges the manufacturing industry is facing now include challenges coping with wide product variation and production quality, a production that is expensive and time-consuming, and the lack of skilled welders.
 New welding technology can bring significant savings in costs and the new generation of robotic welding machinery will enable companies to take their manufacturing to the next level.

 The characteristic of new welding technology is that real-time weldment data can be captured when the welding processes are automated.
 For example, at Pemamek, intelligent production is integrated into all PEMA solutions.
 This enables full digital control over the automation, with one operator controlling numerous functions and data monitoring, diagnostics, and tracking.
 One example is the intelligent welding positioners that are connected by Wi-Fi to mobile phones, tablets, and laptops for programming, diagnostics, and maintenance schedules.